 Unfortunately, many preppers make one mistake – they don’t practice the skills they learn or apply them in real-life situations.

 Reading books and watching people on YouTube is not the same as actually doing.
-Check out these 10 places you can learn and practice the prepping skills that may save the life of a loved on in the future.
+Check out these ten places you can learn and practice the prepping skills that may save the life of a loved one in the future.